2022 Kansas abortion referendum: Background

 The proposed amendment was first introduced in the Legislature as House Concurrent Resolution 5019 and Senate Concurrent Resolution 1613 in mid-January 2020, nearly nine months after the ruling, which would be overruled by the amendment.
-Its title of "Value Them Both" refers to the amendment's opening line which laid out the supposed rationale behind it, i.e. to "value both women and children".
+Its title of "Value Them Both" refers to the amendment's opening line which laid out the supposed rationale behind it, i. e., to "value both women and children".
 It was modeled after a similar amendment to the Constitution of Tennessee which was also a reaction to a similar ruling by their Supreme Court.
-After vigorous protests from groups supporting and opposing the proposal, it failed in a vote in the Kansas House of Representatives due to four Republicans voting against it.
-State representative Don Hineman who voted against said that the statewide vote should be held in November and that his vote was not in contradiction to his "staunch pro-life record".
+After vigorous protests from groups supporting and opposing the proposal, it failed in a vote in the Kansas House of Representatives, due to four Republicans voting against it.
+State representative Don Hineman, who voted against, said that the statewide vote should be held in November, and that his vote was not in contradiction to his "staunch pro-life record".

-Almost exactly a year after its first introduction, the proposal was reintroduced as House Concurrent Resolution 5003.
+Almost exactly a year after its first introduction, the proposal was re-introduced as House Concurrent Resolution 5003.
 Several amendments were introduced to change the dates of which the referendum would be held.
-One of them was put forward by Representative Vic Miller to move the date to August 2021, arguing that "5,460 babies will perish" between 2021 and 2022, while another was put forward by Democrats to move the date to coincide with general elections on Election Day 2022 as there were concerns that not doing so would suppress turnout and benefit the proposal's supporters, although the recent Dobbs v.
+One of them was put forward by a Representative to move the date to August 2021, arguing that "5,460 babies will perish" between 2021 and 2022, while another was put forward by Democrats to move the date to coincide with general elections on Election Day 2022, as there were concerns that not doing so would suppress turnout and benefit the proposal's supporters, although the recent Dobbs v.
 Jackson Women's Health Organization case might also energize pro-choice voters.
 Ultimately, none of these amendments were successful and in late January 2021, the resolution passed both houses on party-line votes, surpassing the two-thirds threshold needed for a constitutional amendment to be put before the voters.